bhamacher92/bhamacher92.github.io/_posts/aa_series/2025-02-01-001-architecture-drivers.markdown

 <img src="assets/img/posts/20250201/IronTriQTB.svg" alt="Iron Triangle (Quality, Time, Budget)" style="width:50%;">

 It's often said that you have to pick 2 of 3 in this ISAQB version of the triangle.
 Suggesting that  a improvement in quality will take more time or cost more.
 When quality is similar to scope that is true.
-Since less works takes less time and in consequence costs less money.
+Since less work takes less time and in consequence costs less money.
 But much more common is that quality is set equal to maintainability.

 ## There is NO trade off between speed and quality